EliassHB7/Automation/README.md

-# Automation of data cleanup
+# Automation of Data Cleanup on Python Colab

-# Importing all necessary libraries
+## Importing all the necessary libraries
 from google.colab import auth
 auth.authenticate_user()
 import pandas as pd